-The terms and definitions connected with organic and synthetic nutrients is something that is quite self-explanatory to a lot of people.
+The terms and definitions connected with organic and synthetic nutrients are quite self-explanatory to a lot of people.
 Organic nutrients are basically compounds and solutions that are created using natural ingredients that are free of hazardous chemicals.
-These nutrients are basically geared more towards keeping the cannabis plants fresh and healthy using purely natural additives which keeps the plants away from dangerous substances that can cause damage to the roots and other parts.
+These nutrients are geared more towards keeping the cannabis plants fresh and healthy using purely natural additives which keep the plants away from dangerous substances that can cause damage to the roots and other parts.

 One thing to note is that the cannabis plants and their rooting systems are very resilient and resourceful structures.
 This means that whatever you choose to provide to them, they will more than likely start absorbing it regardless of what it contains.
 Just like any other type of plant out there, cannabis plants will benefit much more greatly in the long run with organic nutrients due to obvious reasons.